 This trendy beverage has earned its spot at the breakfast table.
 Similar to a latte, steamed milk is poured over hot espresso.
 The steamed milk makes it creamy in taste but it contains less milk than a latte.
 Try our flat white recipe.

 With slightly more milk than a flat white but less than a latte, a creamy cappuccino is the perfect middle ground for those who like a milk-based coffee.
 Traditionally topped with a sprinkling of cocoa powder for a little added sweetness.
 Try our cappuccino recipe.

 Get more coffee inspiration...

 Reduce your plastic waste.
-See our review of reusable coffee cups.
+See our review of the best reusable coffee cups.